GAMS-dev/gamsworld/FCNetLib/README.md

 # Fixed Cost Network Flow Library FCNetLib

-The project collects a selection of models formerly featured on http://www.gamsworld.org/.
+The project collects a selection of models formerly featured on the GAMS World website.
 This part containts FCNetLib model statistics, FCNet GAMS models and helper GAMS programs.

 FCNetLib is a collection of instances for the fixed cost network flow problem.
 The purpose of the collection is to provide a unified presentation of the data instances together with some GAMS models that implement a straight forward IP formulation and a more sophisticated version that utilizes the GAMS/BCH facility.
 A class of known cuts (dicuts) is implemented as well as the local branching heuristic within the BCH framework.